lachrymator/RF-Score/rescoring/README.md

 Model 2
 -------

 Model 2 is a multiple linear regression model with the same functional form and cutoff as the Vina score.
 The denominator (1 + w6*Nrot) is moved to the left hand side, yielding the MLR equation z = e * (1 + w6*Nrot) = w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding.
-For w6, multiple values are sampled from 0 to 1 with a step size of 0.1 and from 0.01 to 0.02 with a step size of 0.0001.
-When the PDBbind v2007 refined set minus core set (N = 1105) is used as the training set, w6 = 0.0165 yields the best prediction performance with rmsd = 1.920, sdev = 1.925, pcor = 0.604, scor = 0.663 and kcor = 0.472.
-Therefore w6 = 0.0165 is used in all the subsequent experiments.
+To find the optimal value of w6, 11 values are sampled from 0.01 to 0.03 with a step size of 0.002.

 It is separately trained on four training sets:

 ### PDBbind v2004 refined set (N = 1091) minus PDBbind v2007 core set (N = 195)

 There are 138 complexes in common in both sets.
 The 1oko protein fails PDB-to-PDBQT conversion because of a ZeroDivisionError raised by prepare_receptor4.py.
 Therefore this training set has N = 1091 - 138 - 1 = 952 complexes.
+When w6 = 0.018, the model yields the best prediction performance with rmsd = 1.937, sdev = 1.942, pcor = 0.605, scor = 0.662 and kcor = 0.475.

 ### PDBbind v2007 refined set (N = 1300) minus PDBbind v2007 core set (N = 195)

 This training set is the one used in the RF-Score paper.
 Therefore it has N = 1105.
+When w6 = 0.018, the model yields the best prediction performance with rmsd = 1.920, sdev = 1.925, pcor = 0.603, scor = 0.661 and kcor = 0.469.

 ### PDBbind v2010 refined set (N = 2061) minus PDBbind v2007 core set (N = 195)

 There are 181 complexes in common in both sets.
 The 2bo4 protein fails PDB-to-PDBQT conversion because of a ZeroDivisionError raised by prepare_receptor4.py.
 The 1xr8 ligand is far away from its protein.
-Therefore this training set has N = 2061 - 181 - 2 = 1878 complexes.
+Therefore this training set has N = 2061 - 181 - 2 = 1878 complexes.When w6 = 0.012, the model yields the best prediction performance with rmsd = 1.983, sdev = 1.988, pcor = 0.577, scor = 0.649 and kcor = 0.461.

 ### PDBbind v2013 refined set (N = 2959) minus PDBbind v2007 core set (N = 195)

 There are 165 complexes in common in both sets.
 Therefore this training set has N = 2959 - 165 = 2794 complexes.
+When w6 = 0.014, the model yields the best prediction performance with rmsd = 1.960, sdev = 1.965, pcor = 0.586, scor = 0.653 and kcor = 0.465.

 Model 3